ibireme/yyjson/doc/API.md

 ## Writer flag
-yyjson provides a set of flags for JSON writer.<br/>
+The library provides a set of flags for JSON writer.<br/>
 You can use a single flag, or combine multiple flags with bitwise `|` operator.

 ● **YYJSON_WRITE_NOFLAG = 0**<br/>